rly0nheart/twitter-video-downloader/README.md

 ```

 ### Note
-> You will need to have the FireFox browser installed on your pc (for the PyPI Package)
+> You will need to have the FireFox browser installed on your pc (pip package)
->> The program is dependent on selenium, so in order to run it, you will have to download and properly setup geckodriver (setup instructions available below)
+>> The program is dependent on selenium, so in order to run it, you will also have to download and properly setup geckodriver (see setup instructions available below)

 # Docker
 ## Build